Mynusjanai/flatiron-p2-housing/README.md

 - **Model Preparation:** Data techniques such as creating dummy variables, OLS summary models, and polynomial data will help serve our interpretation of our data when building our best models.<br>

-- **Predictive Modeling:** Various modeling techniques are implemented, including: Log, K-Best, Recursive Feature Elimination, and Polynomial modeling to determine the best fit in predicting our housing prices.<br><br>
+- **Predictive Modeling:** Various modeling techniques are implemented, including Log, K-Best, Recursive Feature Elimination, and Polynomial modeling to determine the best fit in predicting our housing prices.<br><br>